usncd/oss-security/plank-holders.md

 > [//]: # (sha512 is SO last year... whirling down the drain)

 > PRs will be evaluated automatically by our CI pipeline.
-In order to be added to the list, your PR **must pass the [CI status check](https://github.com/usncd/oss-security/blob/main/.github/workflows/check-submission.yml#L34) exactly**
+In order to be added to the list, your PR **must pass the [CI status check](https://github.com/usncd/oss-security/blob/main/.github/workflows/check-submission.yml#L34) exactly**.

 > [//]: # (Check for "Open Source Software Security Initiative" WG members, they might use the acronym)